Apply for a disabled person's bus pass

-There are 7 categories of disability which can entitle a person to concessionary bus travel:
+There are 7 categories of disability which can entitle you to concessionary bus travel:

-- having a disability, or having suffered an injury, which has a substantial and long term adverse effect on his or her ability to walk
+- walking impairment, due to having a disability, or having suffered an injury, which has a substantial and long term adverse effect on your ability to walk (category D)

-- not having arms, or having long-term loss of the use of both arms
+- no arms, or long-term loss of the use of both arms (category E)

-- having a learning disability that is a state of arrested or incomplete development of mind, which includes significant impairment of intelligence and social functioning (category F - this must have started before adulthood)
+- learning disability that is a state of arrested or incomplete development of mind, which includes significant impairment of intelligence and social functioning (category F - this must have started before adulthood)

-- physically unfit to drive - if you applied for the grant of a licence to drive a motor vehicle under Part III of the Road Traffic Act 1988, would have an application refused pursuant to section 92 of that Act (physical fitness) otherwise than on the ground of persistent misuse of drugs or alcohol
+- physically unfit to drive - if you applied for the grant of a licence to drive a motor vehicle under Part III of the Road Traffic Act 1988, would have an application refused pursuant to section 92 of that Act (physical fitness) otherwise than on the ground of persistent misuse of drugs or alcohol (category G)

 You are automatically eligible for a bus pass if you can prove (with an award letter or exemption certificate) that you: